agnivadhikari/representative-keyword-subset/README.md

-This README lists the prerequisites, steps etc. to run the programs to generate the representative keyword subset for an academic conference occurring over a couple of years.
+<b>This README lists the prerequisites, steps etc. to run the programs to generate the representative keyword subset for an academic conference occurring over a couple of years.</b>

 1. The file <generate_largest_component_from_keywords.py> contains the program to generate the representative keyword subset for an academic conference occurring over a couple of years.
 The program needs the html data files to be stored in the parent folder in a folder called \<html\>.
 The files for the individual years are to be stored in the folders for each particular year e.g. <2017>, <2016> etc. The file name is the DOI of the paper.